Before you jump into Reddit, get familiar with these rules of engagement.

 What does this mean in relation to Reddit?
 Essentially, responses and opinions from fellow Redditors who are going through the same process or have done so recently are likely to carry significantly more weight than your post as an administrator.

-That may seem like a problem, but you can use it to your advantage.
+That may seem like a problem, but you can use it to your advantage by using Reddit for content marketing.
 Much like you would turn over control of your Instagram account to current students, identify student and alumni ambassadors with active Reddit accounts and put them to work.
 Not sure where to look?
 Talk with your campus tour guides or pay attention to the organic responses to existing Reddit posts about your institution, such as this thread that includes alumni from UNCSA.

 With Reddit ambassadors, you’re not looking to control the message or deliver propaganda through a third-party account.
 Rather, send your students posts that warrant a response, and trust that they’ll answer questions honestly and effectively.